What It Means to Be Regulated by FINRA

-Have you ever wondered who protects investors—and how?
+Have you ever wondered who protects investors -- and how?
 If you invest, it can pay to know about FINRA, the Financial Industry Regulatory Authority.
 FINRA is a not-for-profit organization authorized under the federal securities laws and registered with the Securities and Exchange Commission (SEC).
-Alongside the SEC, FINRA oversees U.S. broker-dealers and their personnel, including individuals who recommend or sell securities products to the public.
-FINRA’s mission is protecting you, the investor, and ensuring the integrity of our country’s securities markets.
+Alongside the SEC, FINRA oversees U.S. member broker-dealers and their personnel, including individuals who recommend or sell securities products to the public.
+FINRA's mission is protecting you, the investor, and ensuring the integrity of our country's securities markets.

 Membership in FINRA requires a significant commitment, including compliance with numerous safeguards designed to protect investors and the integrity of the securities markets.
 Here are a few aspects of what it means to be regulated by FINRA.